pschupp/Parsebio-scRNA-seq-workflow/README.md

 - during index pcr temperature can range from 55 to 70C.
 TODO: compare the length of sequence we ordered with Adapterama I paper!
 - extension time of 30s for up to 500bp, 45s for fragments larger than 500bp

+## Decision made during wet lab procedure
+- TODO: what was the DNA input
+- TODO: get incubation time & length
+- TODO: what adapter concentration was used (dependent on DNA input), with stuby adapter should use more.
+- TODO: what is the distribution of fragment lengths from Watchmaker output
+- TODO: how many pcr cycles were done during the PCR?
+- TODO: Was the Watchmaker Equinox PCR MM used?
+If not, which MM?
+    - Don't really need Equinox kit as we are no performing PCR in the presence of beads?